TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

 *   It is possible to map multiple tables to a different endpoint by adding further table name / connection name pairs to :php:`TableMapping`.

-*   However, this "connection per table" approach is limited: In the above example, if a join query is executed that spans different connections, an exception will be thrown.
-It is up to the administrator to group the affected tables to the same connection in those cases, or a developer should implement fallback logic to suppress the :sql:`join()`.

 ..  attention::